 Later commemorated in the book and subsequent film titled Ill Met by Moonlight, this daring exploit was one of the finest moments in Cretan history.

 Archanes is located in the Heraklion regional unit of Crete, approximately fifteen kilometers from the city of Heraklion.
 Its spectacularly mountainous terrain between the peaks of Mt.
 Psiloritis and Mt.
-Spathi hovers around four hundre meters (1,312 feet) in altitude.
+Spathi lies at around four hundred meters (1,312 feet) in altitude.

-The town is ideally located for exploring both the fascinating interior of Crete and for easily accessing the many beaches along its coastline, both north.
+The town is ideally located for exploring both the fascinating interior of Crete and for easily accessing the many beaches along its coastline, both north and south.
 Archanes commands a stunning views of all the surrounding countryside.

 In a vertical world clinging to the slopes of Mt.
 Psiloritis, Anogia is one of the most popular places to visit amongst all the villages of Rethymnon.
 At an altitude of seven hundred meters (2,296 feet), the mountain village is a hotbed of the arts of weaving, music, and all other folk arts and traditions.